napudumaran/Learning-Documentation-and-Projects/notes/Cybersecurity_Tools_Writeup.md

+NOTE: DO NOT USE NMAP ON MACHINES YOU DO NOT OWN OR CONTROL WITHOUT EXPLICIT PERMISSION.
+DOING SO IS ILLEGAL AND UNETHICAL!

+---

 To install `nmap` on a Linux Machine with the `pacman` (Package manager) tool, we can use the command:
 ```bash
 sudo pacman -S nmap